drbean/edit/tsailin/2019APBR_english_proofing.md

 to overcome the challenges competitive markets pose for second movers (Chu 2009; Lee, Song, and Kwak 2015; Yan 2012).

-From the observation in the business model transition of Taiwanese contract manufacturers, it indicates that the OEM-ODM-OBM path of reinventing the business models exhibits the reconfiguration of business activities by the value proposition in the market.
-The differentiated configuration of innovation practices under these models shows the composition of the firm's competence to fit the business activities of the firms in the value chains.
-In the transition of the business model of contract manufacturers, radical upgrading leads them a necessity to promote the engagement of innovation practices that could adapt to the new value proposition.
+From this observation of the business model transitions of Taiwanese contract manufacturers, we see that the OEM-ODM-OBM path of reinventing a business model is associated with the reconfiguration of a firm's business activities, as determined by its value proposition in the market.
+The differentiated configuration of innovation practices under these models also provides a measure of a firm's ability to fit its business activities to the requirements of its value chains.
+In the transition of the business model of contract manufacturers, radical upgrading leads to a necessity to promote the engagement of innovation practices that allow adaption to the new value proposition.

 Conclusion and managerial implication